What is the 80% Rule in Homeowners Insurance?

 How do you calculate total replacement cost?

-“Replacement value is typically calculated by multiplying the average local per-foot rebuilding cost by the square footage of the house,” according to Demont Insurance,
+“Replacement value is typically calculated by multiplying the average local per-foot rebuilding cost by the square footage of the house,” according to Demont Insurance.

-As it can be complicated to calculate this total, most insurance companies can estimate this value for you.
+As it can be complicated to calculate this total, most insurance companies estimate this value for you.
 However, here are the essential factors that go into calculating your total replacement cost, according to Horton Insurance Group.

 • Square footage of your home